lgatto/pwizsandbox/README.md

 uses the HDF5 format; not sure if the data inside is `zlib` compressed.

+I had issues to push the relatively big data files to github.
+Instead, I have provided links.

 ## Example codes

 If any of the below is not clear and it seems to be essential to